rodoulak/Desalsim_web/Tutorials/Example_1_Tutorial.rst

     Ci_in = [12.33, 21.67, 0.45, 1.39, 0.45, 3.28]
     z_values = [1, -1, 1, 2, 2, -2]

-        # Feed flowrate
-    Qsw = 3000 / 24 * d_in #m3/d

-Note that if you want to add more components, you need to update the components list and include the concentration of the new component in the *Ci_in*

 You can calculate the density of the feed solution:

 .. code-block:: python